NoVA Outside Board of Directors

 By day, Kurt is an independent researcher/ecologist and president/co-founder of the Four Mile Run Conservatory Foundation, an organization dedicated to improving the conditions and park lands on lower Four Mile Run.
 His past experience includes leading professional development and environmental education as a program manager for Earth Force, a national nonprofit focused on youth-driven civic action to improve the environment.
 Kurt earned a BA in History from Dartmouth College and an MS in Environmental Science and Policy from George Mason University.

 Elaine Tholen is a co-founder of NoVA Outside.
-As a member of the leadership team, Elaine helps lead strategic partnership building.
+As a member of the board, Elaine helps lead strategic partnership building.
 She is co-chair of NoVA Outside’s signature School Environmental Action Showcase.
 She shares her content expertise in environmental education to advise on programming and partnerships.